rojas70/MAEG-3080-project/MCTS-tutorial.md

 <img src="media/tree-deep.png" alt="drawing" width="500"/>
 </p>

 As you might notice, each state has a blue number.
 The value means the winning probability of "O" given the current state (or the value in reinforcement learning).
-The above picture shows the deep tree with 3 steps looking ahead.
+The above picture shows the deep tree with 3 step-look ahead.

 ### 3.2 How to traverse the tree <span style="color:blue">(Selection)</span>

-So the next question might be how to jump from the parrent node to the child node.
-Since the blue number for each state means winning ratio of Player "O", the rules of tranverse is easily set as:
+So the next question might be how to jump from the parent node to the child node.
+Since the blue number for each state means winning ratio of Player "O", the rules of traverse is easily set as:

 - Choose the available action with Maximum winning ratios of "O" at the turn of "O".
 - Choose the available action with Minimum winning ratios of "O" at the turn of "X".